Published: Oct 31, 2017

 Francisco Rodriguez, Chief Conservator

-Rodriguez joined Museum of the Bible in 2013 as its first conservator.
+Francisco joined Museum of the Bible in 2013 as its first conservator.
 He is a member of the American Institute for Conservation of Historic and Artistic Works (AIC).